 - Consider the culture and needs of each office that supports student well-being.
-For offices both inside and outside of student affairs, is there willingness to re-organize around a vision or strategy for student well-being?
+For offices both inside and outside of student affairs, is there a willingness to re-organize around a vision or strategy for student well-being?

-- What considerations about our campus culture, student needs, and local community should inform the CWO’s responsibilities and expertise?
+- What considerations about our campus culture, student needs, and the local community should inform the CWO’s responsibilities and expertise?
 For example, does demand for physician or counselor services vary to the point that this leader needs to be a practitioner to fill in the gaps during high demand?
 Is there a wealth of community well-being resources the institution is or wants the CWO to better coordinate with?
-Are other campus leaders bought-in on the connections between student success and well-being?
+Are other campus leaders bought in on the connections between student success and well-being?

-- Does your campus need added expertise to craft a vision or strategy, or do you need a dedicated senior leader to execute on an existing strategy?
+- Does your campus need added expertise to craft a vision or strategy, or do you need a dedicated senior leader to execute an existing strategy?

 - Consider the campus culture, including the various constituents impacted by a CWO’s work and recent incidents that have elevated well-being issues: What would the reaction of these different groups be to new outside expertise and leadership?
 To an internal hire?